National Care Service: Scotland

-The Scottish Socialist Party supports a publicly owned and publicly funded National Care Service that would be free at the point of use (like the NHS).

 National Care Service (Scotland) Bill

 The National Care Service (Scotland) Bill was introduced to the Scottish Parliament on 20 June 2022.
 If passed, the Bill as originally proposed would have established the NCS in Scotland and given Scottish ministers the ability to transfer social care services, which in Scotland are currently maintained by local authorities, to the new care service.
 In the case of children's services, ministers would have to hold a public consultation to be able to transfer them to the NCS.
 Some health services which are currently maintained by NHS Scotland and its Health Boards could also be transferred should the Bill pass.
 NCS Care Boards would deliver care on a local level, although transferred services could also be delivered nationally.
 The NCS and NHS Scotland would also share information, carers would have a right to take breaks and the proposed "Anne's Law", a law which would entitle care home residents to meeting people important to them, would also be enacted in the Bill.

 The original Bill was met with controversy.
 Scottish Labour called the SNP's plans to introduce the NCS "the biggest power grab in the history of Holyrood", with deputy leader Jackie Baillie claiming that it would endanger local authorities, adding that it was "not a National Care Service" but a "national commissioning service which can be used as a fig leaf for centralising power".
 Other opposition parties raised concerns about the cost of the service, which was believed to have the possibility of redirecting nearly £1.3 billion of public money from frontline services to the NCS (£495 million for the overall service and another £726 million for its Care Boards).
 Trade unions GMB, Unison and Unite were also concerned about the centralisation of power away from local authorities that would be caused by the service, while the Convention of Scottish Local Authorities (COSLA) said in 2022 that it was currently taking "the time and consideration that is rightfully needed with legislation of this magnitude, to understand the breadth of the impact it will have on communities the length and breadth of Scotland".